Kakamotobi/Learned/React/25-React-Hooks.md

   - Therefore, in order to work with reactive data, you needed to create a class.
   - This resulted into a complex tree of nested components.
   - Sharing any logic required some frustrating solutions like higher ordered components and render props (patterns where components are passed in as arguments to other components).

+## Rules of Hooks
+- Hooks must be called at the top level of a React function - before any early returns.
+  - It cannot be called inside loops, conditions, or nested functions.
+- _Note_
+  - The used hooks are stored somewhere in React based on keys such as an index (like a linked list of fiber objects) based on their order because each hook stores the new result of the state or effect in the fiber nodes.
+This allows React to compare the previous value and make executions.
+Therefore, the order of hooks matter a lot.
+  - This is to guarantee the React function always executes the hooks in the same order.

 ## Basic Hooks
 ### `useState`